vinayak-shanawad/vinayak-shanawad/README.md

 ### Hi there 👋

 I'm a Machine Learning Engineer / MLOps Engineer.
 I combine Machine Learning and DevOps advocacy in my work.
-I enjoy writing articles focussed on MLOps.
+I enjoy writing articles focussed on MLOps and LLMOps.

 - 🔭 I’m currently working on **MLOps, LLMOps, and K8s 🤓**

-- 🌱 I’m currently learning **GenAI**
+- 🌱 I’m currently learning **Vector DBs**

 - 👯 I’m looking to collaborate on **DL, ML, NLP, CV, MLOps and LLMOps**